ArgoFromLargo/MyCodeProfile/resources/readme.md

 *Usage: testme <totalNumInstance> <index> <values>*

-  <totalNumInstance>: this is the total number of instances the shell launches; the number must be positive
+- totalNumInstance: this is the total number of instances the shell launches; the number must be positive
-  <index>: this is the index of the instance; the number must be zero to <total_numInstances> - 1
+- index: this is the index of the instance; the number must be zero to <total_numInstances> - 1
-  <value>: the values processed by all instnaces; the number must be a positive value
+- value: the values processed by all instnaces; the number must be a positive value

 ##prime: